Dead on the Water Writer’s Commentary

 One Of My Best Selling Fiction Books A Zombie Survival Novel

 This is another zombie story contribution which I put a bit of a spin on.
-‘Dead on the Water’ chronicles the story of a Fantasy Lines cruise ship which has a passenger who got bit by a dog during a shopping spree with her parents in Belize.
+‘Dead on the Water’ chronicles the story of a Fantasy Lines cruise ship which has a passenger who got bit by a dog during a shopping spree with their parents in Belize.
 Not knowing that the dog is carrying a terrible, contagious zombie-making virus, the bite-victim re-boards the ship, and it returns to the vast ocean.

 The first thing I would like to say about this particular zombie survival book, I allowed them to be able to think, speak, and function, but they are the undead, nevertheless.
 The leader of the living dead pack, Captain James McElroy, even continues to be the leader in death that he was in life, and his pandemic plan is to take over the entire ship.
 I consider this to be one of my best selling fiction books.
 ‘Dead on the Water’ is my second zombie thriller release, and it is the second book I have written that I would classify as sci-fi horror.
 My first novel in my list of zombie books is ‘Living Legacy’ and my third novel would be ‘Permanent Ink’.
 Be sure to try my zombie book series ‘Zombie Diaries’.

 But here’s the kicker.